-Tips to give feedback
+Tips for giving feedback

 Obtain candidate feedback

-Tips for soliciting feedback
+Tips for obtaining feedback

 - Evaluation: Before you collect feedback from candidates, you should think about the evaluation in advance.
 Think about how you want to use the feedback and adapt the question form accordingly.